test-weir/restapp/README.md

 # restapp
-test application of the cicd automation
+test application of the cicd automation...just  change by ojo